Korean pop music concert draws thousands of Japanese fans

 The structure of Korea's relatively small music market means the singers, known for their young, cool image and distinct dance choreography, search for success abroad.

-Psy's "Gangnam Style", which became a global YouTube hit in 2012, fueled international interest in other Korean singers, who want to follow him onto the mainstream pop scene.
+Psy's "Gangnam Style", which became a global YouTube hit in 2012, fuelled international interest in other Korean singers, who want to follow him onto the mainstream pop scene.

 "We've been since our debut conveying a very clear character that is energetic, healthy and relentlessly vigorous.
 We want to stick to that," Dasom, of the dancing SISTAR girl group, told Reuters.